Seller’s Guide: How to Sell Your Home

 Curb appeal is what most people talk about in terms of selling a home.
 However, successful agents now talk about online appeal because how your home appears online is just as important.
 Spreading your reach across multiple platforms and brokerages is key to maximizing your reach.

 You also need to think about offline sales.
-Your offline appeal applies to curb appeal when people visit and how your home looks in the window or catalog of a realtor.
+Your offline appeal applies to how your house looks when people visit and how your home looks in the window or catalog of a realtor.

-Engaging an agent that knows how to utilize both increases your pool of potential buyers.
+Work with the right real estate agent that knows how to utilize both increases your pool of potential buyers and sell for top dollar.

 Prepare for House Showings

 One top tip for how to sell your house is to make yourself scarce.
-Meeting the buyer is distracting and potentially intimidating for buyers.
+Hanging around your house is distracting and potentially intimidating for buyers.
 In addition, it’s not uncommon for buyers to feel unable to express their opinions honestly when the current owner is lurking in the background.

 You can always ask your agent to be present at the time.
 Remember, the goal of a house showing is to allow potential buyers to imagine themselves living in that space.